Adult Technical Training

 Pell / FAFSA

-The Free Application for Federal Student Aid (FAFSA) is the first step in applying for student aid.
-It is the document that the federal government uses to determine how much of your tuition you are able to pay, and how much money you are eligible to receive.
-How do you apply for the Federal Student Aid?
-1. Complete the needed forms.
+The Free Application for Federal Student Aid (FAFSA) is the first step in applying for federal student aid.
+It is the document that the federal government uses to determine how much money you are eligible to receive.
+Note: Washington County Career Center does not process student loans.

-Have FAFSA Questions?
-Contact the Federal Student Aid Information Center at 1-800-4-FED-AID.
+Call the Federal Student Aid Information Center at 1-800-4-FED-AID with any FAFSA questions.

 Have some questions?
 We're here to help!